Hidden Talents Program

 Help shape the technology of tomorrow!
 It’s been shown overwhelmingly that diversity in technology fields is a key driver for innovation.
-CS@Mines is organizing a mentorship experience for undergraduates in Spring 2021.
+CS@Mines Hidden Talents provides CS research mentorship experiences for undergraduates.
 The goal is to encourage students to pursue graduate studies and research careers in computing, especially students from underrepresented groups.

 What you will do